FluffyKas/fylo-data-storage-component/README.md

 ````

 And then I refer to these HSL values as custom properties later.
-This doesn't leave much room for creativity however, and as soon as you want to change hue, opacity, etc, these custom properties become useless.
+This doesn't leave much room for creativity however, and as soon as you want to change lightness, opacity, etc, these custom properties become useless.
 So following this awesome video, this time I declared these properties a bit differently:

 ````